 Need help with your Japan itinerary or have any questions?

-Head on over to our Facebook group with 23k+ members and ask the experts!
+Head on over to our friendly Facebook group with 130,000+ members and ask the experts!

 Click here to join our group >

-Celebrating Christmas in Tokyo – best Christmas markets, lights & events 2024
+Celebrating Christmas in Tokyo 2026ย – best Christmas markets, lights & events

-1. Tokyo Christmas Market 2024 in Meiji Jingu Gaien
+1. Tokyo Christmas Market 2026 in Meiji Jingu Gaien and Shiba Park

-Tokyo’s biggest Christmas Market, this Winter Wonderland was one of our favorite things to do in Tokyo at Christmas and it is now open for 2024.
+Tokyoโs biggest Christmas Market, this Winter Wonderland was one of our favorite things to do in Tokyo at Christmas and it returns to Meiji Jingu Gaien in 2026 plus there is a second / new Tokyo Christmas Market location at Shiba Park.

 Fun for all the family, you can buy gorgeous Christmas gifts like Russian dolls or fragrant candles plus children can ride on Thomas the Tank Engine or meet Father Christmas.